Sonfjället National Park

 The Sonfjället Full Circle hike

-We start our adventure in Nyvallen and park the car here.
+We start the adventure in Nyvallen and park the car here.
 The muddy family trail takes us through the meadows where there are large herds of cows.
 After about half an hour of rising slowly, we are above the tree line and we have the first views of the area.
 It’s time to bring the binoculars out again.

 The trail continues to rise slightly and to my great surprise there are even some autumn colors in the landscape already.
 Not much, but it is clear that the end of the summer is coming (we were here mid-August).
 While I occasionally take pictures, my friend gazes at the landscapes around us almost non-stop.
 The first reindeer have been spotted, but no signs of bears and moose.